Collaborators : Place Lab (Project Lead)

 Completed : October 2019

 The newly installed Numbat and Frilled Neck Lizard sculptures at Mends Street in South Perth form an eye-catching entrance to the area and the lively core of the City of South Perth’s Connect South place activation project.
+The City of South Perth entered into a funding agreement with Dept Infrastructure, Regional Development and Cities for this project.

 On the river side of Mends Street, these “canopies” (named for their sheltering function) form a new destination space along the foreshore and are visible from across the river at Elizabeth Quay.
 They are intended by Architects Iredale Pedersen Hook to create a new urban heart for South Perth and honour the efforts of the nearby Perth Zoo in preserving these uniquely Australia animals – both within the Zoo and in its pioneering “breed and release” programs.